Registration Examination: Repeat attempts

 If you arrive at the testing centre on the day of the test and you feel you are not able to write the exam for any reason, do not sit down to begin.
 Instead, tell the invigilator of that exam that you are not able to write that day and contact CNO for further instructions.

 However, if after starting the exam you feel you can’t continue writing it for any reason, inform the exam’s invigilator and then contact CNO for further instructions.
 While this attempt will count as one exam write, the following may apply:

 - you may have further attempts on the exam available to you if you have not reached the limit of the number of allowed writes (the NCLEX-RN has no limits); or,

-- if you been unsuccessful on the maximum three attempts of the CPNRE, you may be able to keep your application to CNO open and then attempt the new registration exam, know as the Registration Exam – Practical Nurse (REx-PN™) once it is implemented in January 2022 (see Options when failing the CPNRE: FAQs); or,
+- if you were unsuccessful on the maximum three attempts of the CPNRE, you may be able to keep your application to CNO open and attempt the new registration exam, know as the Registration Exam – Practical Nurse (REx-PN™)

 - if you’re writing an exam limited to three attempts and you are unsuccessful on all attempts, CNO’s Registration Committee can review the circumstances of your decision to not complete the exam to decide if you there were extenuating circumstances.
 If so, the Committee will annul the previous attempt and allow you another chance to write the exam.